itadinanta/gfx-gtk/README.md

 	}
 });
 ```
 After this, every time Gtk refreshes the `GlArea` content, it will invoke the `render_callback` to paint itself.

 See [examples/setup.rs](https://github.com/itadinanta/gfx-gtk/blob/master/examples/setup.rs) for a simple interactive
 rendering example.
-It should look like this:
+On running it with `cargo run --example setup`, it should look like this:

 ![Screenshot 1](img/Screenshot_001.png)